IBM/sarama/examples/interceptors/README.md

 # Interceptors Example

-It creates a *Producer* interceptor to produce some oTel spans and also modifies the intercepted message to include some headers.
+It creates a *Producer* interceptor to produce some [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go/) spans and also modifies the intercepted message to include some headers.

 ``` go